MLMI2-CSSI/foundry/README.md

 * Publish your own datasets with Foundry to promote community usage
 * (in progress) Run published ML models without hassle

+Learn more and see our available datasets on [Foundry-ML.org](https://foundry-ml.org/)

 # Documentation